awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ### Inputs<a name="configurepackage-properties"></a>

 **name**
 The name of the AWS package to install or uninstall\.
-Available packages include the following: AWSPVDriver, AwsEnaNetworkDriver, AwsVssComponents, and AmazonCloudWatchAgent\.
+Available packages include the following: `AWSPVDriver`, `AwsEnaNetworkDriver`, `AwsVssComponents`, and `AmazonCloudWatchAgent`\.
 Type: String
 Required: Yes